Samsung/LPVS/README.md

    github.api.url=
    github.secret=LPVS
    ```
-   Tip: For for usual GitHub account use  https://api.github.com  in field: github.api.url.
+   Tip: For personal GitHub account use  `https://api.github.com`  in field `github.api.url=`.

-   For convience adding these properties(associated with github) included in docker-compose.yml (so not needed to add it in application.properties if it added in docker-compose.yml file).
+   For convenience, adding these properties (associated with GitHub) included in `docker-compose.yml` (so not needed to add them in `application.properties` if added in `docker-compose.yml` file).

    For additional information about using Docker and tips, please check file [Docker_Usage](.github/Docker_Usage.md).